kubeshop/botkube/docs/proposal/2022-09-28-botkube-plugin-system.md

   - Currently, Kubernetes source events are tightly coupled with Botkube, we can add sourcing mechanism as `kubernetes` plugin.
 You can see independent example [here](https://github.com/huseyinbabal/botkube-plugins/tree/main/plugins/kubernetes)
   - It should be background compatible.
   - Plugin specific parameters should be passed during plugin initialization.
 Hashicorp's Go plugin system, runs plugin executable as sub process, so it also accepts exec arguments where we can resolve configuration and pass them as separate arguments
-  - Plugin parameters will be documented in [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) repo, and they can be provided from Botkube as an environment variable like `KUBERNETES_...` so that they can be passed to executable [in this line](https://github.com/huseyinbabal/botkube-plugins-playground/blob/c85cb7b84296a2f41c2dcdd8cac77c0e9dd9c69a/plugin/manager.go#L159)
+  - Plugin parameters will be documented in plugin's README.md page, and they can be provided from Botkube as an environment variable like `KUBERNETES_...` so that they can be passed to executable [in this line](https://github.com/huseyinbabal/botkube-plugins-playground/blob/c85cb7b84296a2f41c2dcdd8cac77c0e9dd9c69a/plugin/manager.go#L159)
   - Data structure for events
     - Since each source plugin has different data structure, we cannot have a general data structure except we specified #Cloud Events. `data` field has free data structure, but we can convert them to map then extract any section based on customer definition by using Go template. `data` field has free flat structure, a simple key-value pairs with one level, but we can put mandatory fields in this struct like `message`, `user`, etc. Or we can put mandatory fields to cloud events schema as shown below.